Obsidian Entertainment: 2009–2014: Alpha Protocol and licensed properties

 With the development of Neverwinter Nights 2 coming to an end, Obsidian was contacted by three different publishers.
 Electronic Arts wanted Obsidian to develop a role-playing game to compete with The Elder Scrolls IV: Oblivion, and another publisher was also interested in having Obsidian develop a fantasy RPG.
 The third publisher was Sega, who wanted the studio to develop an action role-playing game set within the Alien franchise.
 The game, titled Aliens: Crucible, was to feature base-building, dialogue choices, and character customization.
 In February 2009, Obsidian sent a prototype to Sega.
 Sega decided to cancel the game three weeks later without inspecting the demo.
 The cancellation was officially confirmed in June of that year.
 At around the same time, Atari again approached Obsidian, this time to revive Baldur's Gate III.
 Obsidian requested a large budget, which Atari could not afford, and the deal between the two companies fell apart when Atari Europe was sold to Namco Bandai Games.

 Despite the cancellation of Aliens: Crucible, Sega was still interested in working with Obsidian to develop another project.
-Instead of developing a sequel, they were asked to develop a role-playing game based on a new intellectual property.
+Instead of developing a sequel, it was asked to develop a role-playing game based on a new intellectual property.
 The team came up with an idea of a "spy RPG".
 Sega approved the idea and decided to help with the game's funding and serve as its publisher.
 The game would go on to become Alpha Protocol.
 The game's development was troubled; the team did not have a precise vision for Alpha Protocol and struggled to settle on what gameplay elements to include and what the target audience should be.
 As a result, it suffered from an identity crisis and featured elements from multiple genres.
 Sega, for its part, was also unable to make decisions quickly and the publisher cut features from the game after their completion.
 This resulted in numerous delays and excessively long production time; Alpha Protocol took four years to develop.
 It was finally released in June 2010.

 Their first original game, Alpha Protocol received mostly mixed reviews from critics.
 It was also a commercial failure for Sega, which led to their decision to put any plans for a sequel on hold.
 After the game's launch, Urquhart admitted that there was still room for improvements.
 Even though the game was a commercial failure, it was well received by the community, which has often demanded that Obsidian make a sequel.
-Urquhart responded by saying that the team hoped that they can develop Alpha Protocol 2, and "do better" with it.
-Avellone later added that they were unable to develop a sequel because the rights to the game were owned by Sega and crowdfunding would not be a suitable option.
+Urquhart responded by saying that the team hoped that it can develop Alpha Protocol 2, and "do better" with it.
+Avellone later added that it was unable to develop a sequel because the rights to the game were owned by Sega and crowdfunding would not be a suitable option.